Today’s Most Important Climate Change Facts and what they mean for your near future

 Translation: the atmosphere is not negotiating.
 It’s just doing chemistry.

-Fact 2: Despite 60 years of valid scientific warning and 30 international climate conferences, global fossil fuel use is not being reduced anywhere close to where it needs to be.
+Despite 60 years of valid scientific warning and 31 international climate conferences, global fossil fuel use is not being reduced.

 We’ve already dumped roughly ~2.4 trillion tons of CO₂ into the atmosphere since 1850, and we are adding even more every year.